dcm4che/dcm4chee-arc-cs/docs/networking/specs/wado-uri.rst

 .. csv-table:: WADO-URI Retrieve Imaging Documents Specification
    :header: "Parameter", "Restrictions"
+   :widths: 15, 30

-   "Transfer Syntaxes Supported", "Same as Transfer Syntaxes listed in - :ref:`SCUImageTS`, :ref:`SCUVideoTS`, :ref:`SCUStructuredReportTS` and :ref:`SCUOtherTS`"
+   "Transfer Syntaxes Supported", "See - :ref:`SCUImageTS`, :ref:`SCUVideoTS`, :ref:`SCUStructuredReportTS` and :ref:`SCUOtherTS`"
    "SOP Class Restrictions", "Same as - :ref:`SOPClasses2`"

 If the URI Retrieve specifies no transfer syntax that is supported by the archive, the SOP Instance will be returned using the Implicit VR Little Endian Transfer Syntax.